-I duly passed the screening process and entered the culture of silence maintained in the strict monastery of Mount St. Bernard Abbey, with its community of 38 monks.
-I was 28 years old and maintained my meditation practice in the crossed-legged position in my cell where no one could see me.
-This monastery belonged to a contemplative order and as such was familiar with apophatic prayer, i.e., silent prayer non necessarily with devotional focus, much like the Eastern practice of shikantaza or Maha-Ati yoga.
-Although one of the monks had been on an monastic exchange to Japan, such activity was more tolerated than celebrated.
+I passed the screening process and entered the culture of silence in the strict monastery of Mount St. Bernard Abbey, with its community of 38 monks.
+This monastery belonged to a contemplative order and as such was familiar with apophatic prayer, i.e., silent prayer much like Buddhist.

 Around this time, as chair of the Monastic Interreligious Dialogue for the Dutch-speaking region, I was privileged to take part in the 2005 Spiritual Exchange with Zen monks in Japan.
 Our party had a gruelling but rewarding experience in three different temples, including a week in the Gifu mountains in an ‘oni’-temple (‘devil’-temple) where the training is particularly hard.

-The second teacher I was personal assistant to was the Dharma heir to Teh Cheng, otherwise known as Ashin Jinarakkhita (1923-2002, see photo right).
-He was an Indonesian-born Chinese who revived Buddhism in Indonesia.
+The second teacher I was personal assistant to was the Dharma heir to Teh Cheng, an Indonesian-born Chinese who revived Buddhism in Indonesia.
 His teaching style included mutual enquiry and written, rather than verbal, answers to koans, a method also used for more advanced monks in Japan, in temples such as Daitokuji.

-The second teacher, Prof. Ton Lathouwers (left of the two Chan monks in the photo) similarly asked for written answers to koans.
+This second teacher, Prof. Ton Lathouwers, also asked for written answers to koans.
 I would send them to him in letters.
-After two years, he suggested I publish these letters as a book.
-As his assistant, my further duties included receiving sesshin participants in sanzen during the quarterly meditation retreats, when numbers could run up to over 100 participants.
-I also gave basic instruction to beginners in correct meditation posture etc.
+As his assistant, my duties included receiving sesshin participants in sanzen during the quarterly meditation retreats, when numbers could run up to over 100 participants.
+I also gave basic instruction to beginners.

 Leaving the monastery

 After leaving the Trappist Order in 2011, I slowly made my way to America to train in Tibetan Buddhism, specifically the Vajrayana practice of deity yoga.
 This consisted of reciting 100,000 mantras over a period of three months while visualizing the deity.
 I was subsequently ordained on the anniversary of my monastic profession.
-I am now authorized to teach formless meditation in this crazy wisdom lineage.
+I gained authorization to teach formless meditation in this crazy wisdom lineage.

-Returning to Ireland from America, I learnt the basics of shamanic journeying from Liam Glenane and later Daan van Kampenhout when back in the Netherlands.
-Since then, my own spirit-guides have instructed me directly.
-Finally in 2018, I successfully completed training as an IEMT practitioner certificate.
+Returning to Ireland from America, I learnt the basics of shamanic journeying from Liam Glenane and later Daan van Kampenhout in the Netherlands.
+Since then, my own spirit-allies have instructed me directly.
+In 2018, I added another string to my bow gaining an IEMT practitioner certificate.
 However, something was still missing.
 All the experience described above was essential to my journey, but something else was needed to complete and unify it.